 - 1. Successful completion of an advanced level chemistry course such as Biochemistry - 2.
-Successful completion of an acceptable course in Microbiology and Immunology - 3.
+Successful completion of an acceptable course in Microbiology, Immunology, Genetics or Molecular Biology - 3.
 Current work experience in the field(s) of Biochemistry, Microbiology, Molecular Diagnostics or Immunology acceptable to the Admissions Committee